In 2011, while browsing Yahoo Finance, I was served an ad for Jammin’ Java.

 At least OTC pumps come with a disclaimer.

-I have zero vested interest in crypto.
-I’ve never put a dime of my money into it, and I haven’t shorted it either (I don’t do long-term shorts, and I also don’t want to contribute to crypto’s massive energy consumption by transacting in it).
 I usually don’t care if people want to play greater fool or zero sum games.
 Hell, I’m a day trader which is a zero sum game at best.
 But, I’m very real with people when it comes to day trading.
 I tell them the stats that 80% of day traders lose money and less than 1% are able to predictably and reliably make money over the long run (which means that I’m in that 1%).
 I tell them it’s zero sum so that for someone to win, someone else has to lose.
 I usually warn people against getting into it, even though I day trade myself.
 And I tell them if they’re going to do it, prepare for a long, hard road before you get consistently profitable (if you ever do).

 But people aren’t real when it comes to crypto.
 I don’t think your average Joe who has gotten into it is dishonest.
 I just think the person gets caught up in the excitement and emotions about it, and is unable to view it objectively.
 I think many aren’t aware of the risks (particularly the systemic risks), and/or downplay the risks and overestimate the upside if they do know about them (people in general have poor conceptions of risk/reward…look at the people who are willing to risk COVID but not get vaccinated).
 I think a lot of people also don’t know just how bad the energy consumption is, and if they do know, they have a tendency to greenwash it.
+I also think people don’t understand why it’s a negative-sum game.

 I’ve gradually become more outspoken against crypto…moreso than your run-of-the-mill stock pump & dump simply because crypto costs all of us without giving us any real benefit.
 Its massive energy and hardware costs, carbon footprint, and enabling of ransomware (the Colonial pipeline ransomware attack was very costly) are serious problems.
 I’ve got no problem with people that want to speculate, but unfortunately this is an instance where people’s speculation are costing everyone else…not just the speculators.